 Outside of work?
 I have a tendency to be a homebody, so I have a few guidelines to keep myself from bonding with my couch.
 Wandering the earth on foot is a typical activity.
 Though I like the solo activity, I think this is a fun thing with the right partner in crime. (hint, hint...)

 I tend to read crap.
 Best seller thriller or bad horror or tech stuff.
 I read for fun, and I tend to reread books.

 I'm not a movie guy so much, but I realized what I do rank highly is generally dark.
 (Ex Machina, Seven, Up in the Air, History of Violence, Lord of War, Falling Down, Eternal Sunshine...)
 It's not that I dislike a Disney ending, but that's a dime a dozen.

 I'm enjoy most genres, but don't seek out country, rap, pop, or R&B. My default is "alternative" but that can cover a lot of ground.

 I subscribe to 20 podcasts, but do not keep up with all of them.
 They are somewhat evenly a combination of news(ish), informational, general conversation, interview, and entertainment.

 I don't watch much traditional TV.
-Sports is probably the only reason I'd have any broadcast TV on.
 I've found myself consuming a lot of content from YouTube; probably half is comedic and half is "infotainment".
-I'll binge watch Netflix on occasion.
-At this point, there seems to be more good content then I have time to consume.
+Across YouTube, Netflix, Amazon, Hulu, etc.; there seems to be more good content then I have time to consume.